Click for a side-by-side comparison of meanings. Use the word comparison feature to learn the differences between similar and commonly confused words.

 Lillian wanted to do something to help curb malnutrition on a grander scale.For teens, big problems may lead to meaningful research | Carolyn Wilke | July 28, 2020 | Science News For Students

 “One-third of South Asians and more than half of all Sub-Saharan Africans suffer from malnutrition or undernutrition,” he writes.The History of the Chicken: How This Humble Bird Saved Humanity | William O’Connor | December 27, 2014 | THE DAILY BEAST

 Figueroa told The Daily Beast that her husband indeed was stabbed and he is also anemic from malnutrition.

 While food is distributed to families, children living on the UN base in Bentiu continue to struggle with malnutrition.

-Poor nutrition because of an insufficient or poorly balanced diet or faulty digestion or utilization of foods.
+Poor nutrition caused by an insufficient, oversufficient, or poorly balanced diet or by a medical condition, such as chronic diarrhea, resulting in inadequate digestion or utilization of foods.

 The American Heritage® Science Dictionary Copyright © 2011.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.